Emergency Alerts (United Kingdom): Local and national tests

 Local tests were carried out in East Suffolk and Reading in 2021.

-On the day of its launch, the UK Government confirmed plans to conduct a national test of the system at 3 pm on 23 April 2023.
+On the day of its launch, the UK Government confirmed plans to conduct a national test of the system at 3:00 pm on 23 April 2023.
 About 90% of phones in the UK were expected to receive the test alert.

 Prior to the test alert, domestic abuse charities in the UK, including Refuge, expressed their concern that victims of domestic abuse who kept a concealed phone as a safety precaution could be placed at risk by the sounding of the alert.
 This prompted the UK government to issue advice to people in that particular situation to switch the device off, as the alert would not sound if the phone is switched off.
 It would also not sound if aeroplane mode was switched on.
 Refuge also produced a video showing how the alerts could be switched off in a phone's settings.

 Sport and entertainment venues confirmed plans to minimise disruption.
 Sheffield's Crucible Theatre announced that the 2023 World Snooker Championship would be briefly paused to accommodate the test, while the Society of London Theatre said it had advised its members to ask theatregoers to turn off their mobile phones during matinee performances.
 No theatres planned to alter the time of their performances, although it was reported some planned to briefly pause performances for the test alert.
 Organisers of the 2023 London Marathon, which was due to take place on the same day as the test, issued a statement in advance advising participants and spectators.
 Speaking on the morning of 23 April, Oliver Dowden, the Deputy Prime Minister, said that people would not need to take any action because of the test alert, while the consumer organisation Which? issued a statement ahead of the alert to warn people of potential scams: "Events like this can be a magnet for scammers looking to take advantage of the confusion.
 Anything that asks you to take action from the alert is a scam."

 The test alert was sent to mobile phones on the 5G and 4G networks.
 During the test alert, the siren sounded for around ten seconds, even on phones set to silent mode.
-The test alert read as follows:
+The test alert read:

-"This is a test of Emergency Alerts, a new UK government service that will warn you if there's a life-threatening emergency nearby.
+This is a test of Emergency Alerts, a new UK government service that will warn you if there's a life-threatening emergency nearby.
 In a real emergency, follow the instructions in the alert to keep yourself and others safe.
 Visit gov.uk/alerts for more information.
 This is a test.
-You do not need to take any action."
+You do not need to take any action.